If you’re planning to sit your PMP® exam in the near future, you’ll need to know about the upcoming changes to the exam.

 The PMP® Exam changes from 2nd Jan 2021

-We also posted last year that the PMP exam is changing.
-Again, in light of COVID-19, PMI have moved the date of the change to be 2nd January 2021.
+The PMP exam will change on 2nd January 2021.
 You can find details of the new PMP exam content outline here.
 Below are the key changes which you’ll need to be aware of, with more information provided from PMI.

 The last day for candidates to take the current version of the Project Management Professional (PMP)® exam is now 31 December, 2020.
 Starting 2 January 2021, the PMP® exam will reflect the new exam content.